kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

+Yes, it makes the new `VolumeSource` API functional.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?